Representation of singular integrals by dyadic operators, and the A_2 theorem: Further results and remarks

 \section{Further results and remarks}

-This final section briefly collects some related developments, which were not covered in the actual lectures.
+This final section briefly collects, without proofs, some further related developments, and poses some open problems.

 The $A_2$ theorem implies a corresponding $A_p$ theorem for all $p\in(1,\infty)$.
-This follows from the sharp weighted extrapolation theorem of Dragi\v{c}evi\'c, Grafakos, Pereyra, and Petermichl \cite{DGPP}, which was known well before the proof of the full $A_2$ theorem:
+This follows from a version of the celebrated extrapolation theorem, one of the most useful tools in the theory of $A_p$ weights.
+The extrapolation theorem was first found by J. L. Rubio de Francia \cite{Rubio:factorAp}, and shortly after (so soon that it was published earlier) another proof was given by J. Garc{\'{\i}}a-Cuerva \cite{Garcia:extrapolation}.
+For the present purposes, we need a quantitative form of the extrapolation theorem, which is due to Dragi\v{c}evi\'c, Grafakos, Pereyra, and Petermichl \cite{DGPP}, and reads as follows.
+Although relatively recent, it was known well before the proof of the full $A_2$ theorem.

 \begin{theorem} If an operator $T$ satisfies

 for all $w\in A_2$, then it satisfies

 for all $p\in(1,\infty)$ and $w\in A_p$. \end{theorem}